-- 1. Residents need to take responsibility for their own household emergency preparedness as outlined by the City of Santa Rosa Fire Department. - 2.
+- 1. Residents need to take responsibility for their own household emergency preparedness as recommended by the City of Santa Rosa Fire Department. - 2.
 At no time should residents take any action that threatens their own personal safety or that of others. - 3.
-The plan requires that residents take action during an emergency as appropriate to their capabilities.
-Therefore, all residents (and guests staying in the apartments) should understand the Plan in advance of any emergency. - 4.
+The plan requires that residents act during an emergency as appropriate to their capabilities.
+Therefore, all residents (and guests staying in the apartments) should understand this plan and preparedness recommendations from the City of Santa Rosa in advance of any emergency. - 4.
 The Plan requires residents to behave cooperatively.
 Cooperation includes communicating your own situation and needs to your neighbors and being aware of their needs. - 5.
 Management and Residents will meet annually to discuss and update the plan as needed.